MatteoPiselli/MatteoPiselli/README.md

    Front-end : React Native / TypeScript / Expo / Redux Toolkit
    Back-end : Node.js / Express*

-  *Front deployed on Expo and Back on Vercel*
+  *Front deployed with Expo and Back on Vercel*

 🔹 [Locapic](https://github.com/MatteoPiselli/locapic-frontend)
    *Locapic is a mobile application that allows you to geolocate a user by materializing his movements on an interactive map and offering the possibility of adding points of interest and finding them easily.*